Wednesday, February 29, 2012

 KITCHEN CLINIC

-The bottlegourd belongs to the cucumber family and originated in Africa, and is now available in most parts of the world.
+Bottle gourd The bottlegourd belongs to the cucumber family and originated in Africa, and is now available in most parts of the world.
 Also known as calabash, cucuzza, sorakaya, lauki, doodhi, and ghiya in various languages, this vegetable comes in different shapes, the most common being the bottle-shaped (hence the name) and round.
+HEALTH BENEFITS Bottlegourd contains a lot of water - almost 96 percent is water, and as such is light and easy to digest.
+Bottlegourd is commonly used for treating indigestion, constipation, and diarrhea.
+Bottlegourd juice with a pinch of salt is also used to treat dehydration caused by diarrhea.
+Cooking Tips

 Thursday, February 23, 2012